ucsdalpineclub/ucsdalpineclub.github.io/resources.md

 ## Some professional stoke:
 [Range of Light](http://publications.americanalpineclub.org/articles/13201214335/The-Golden-Age): Need motivation to get out there?
 Read about all the unfinished exploring in the Sierra!
 The author, Vitaliy Musiyenko, is also famous for for his goliath traverse.

-Dodo’s delight (reel rock) and other [things](https://www.youtube.com/watch?v=cTfH40D-cfU) with Sean Villenueve: An aspirational climbing trip if there ever was one.
+[Dodo’s delight](https://www.redbull.com/us-en/episodes/dodos-delight-part-i-reel-rock-s03-e02) and other [things](https://www.youtube.com/watch?v=cTfH40D-cfU) with Sean Villenueve: An aspirational climbing trip if there ever was one.
 Our favorite Reel Rock.

 [Mountain of Storms](https://www.youtube.com/watch?v=YxM2cOvq6s8): The most california climbing movie of all time